cedadev/jasmin-help-hugo-hinode/content/docs/short-term-project-storage/gws-alert-system.md

 date: 2024-06-26T09:37:00+01:00
 ---

-The Group Workspace (GWS) Alert system is a python app which alerts the managers/deputies of a GWS when their GWS is reaching full capacity.
+The Group Workspace (GWS) Alert system is an app which runs a daily scan to check the capacity of volumes, then emails GWS managers if it is over the default threshold of 90% or the defined threshold in the GWS config file.

-**_Please note this service is under beta-testing so if you receive any emails in error please let us know (June 2024)_**
+**_Please note this service is under beta-testing so if you receive any emails in error please let us know (September 2025)_**

 ## What is the GWS Alert System?

-A GWS is a collaborative storage made available to a group for a project.
-Each GWS has a certain quota of storage - more information about how the storage is being used within a GWS can be found using the [GWS Scanner UI](https://gws-scanner.jasmin.ac.uk/).
-The GWS Alert System is set up to notify the managers/deputies of a GWS when it is reaching full capacity so the managers can make some more space available.
+A GWS volume is a collaborative storage made available to a group for a project.
+Each GWS volume has a certain quota of storage - more information about how the storage is being used within a GWS can be found using the [GWS Scanner UI](https://gws-scanner.jasmin.ac.uk/).
+The GWS Alert System is set up to notify the managers/deputies of a GWS volume when it is reaching full capacity so the managers can make some more space available.

 ## How the GWS Alert System runs

-The Python app gets a list of all GWSs from the [JASMIN Projects Portal](), gets the storage information - i.e. how much storage has been used and how much is available, then sends an email alert if the GWS is over a certain percentage full.
+The Python app gets a list of all GWS volumes from the [JASMIN Projects Portal](projects.jasmin.ac.uk), gets the storage information - i.e. how much storage has been used and how much is available, then sends an email alert if the volume is over a certain percentage full.
 The managers and deputies are obtained from the [JASMIN Accounts Portal]().

 The GWS Alert System runs on a schedule at 11am daily.

 ### Threshold value

-The threshold value at which alerts are sent is obtained from a file within the GWS.
+The threshold value at which alerts are sent is obtained from a file within the GWS volume.
 The file is found at `{GWS_PATH}/.gws_scan/config.ini`.
 The file should look something like this:

 ```
 [general]